Pillow: Construction and parts

 A Japanese pillow filled with plastic tubes in a mesh sack.

 The fruit-fibres of the silk-cotton tree (Ceiba pentandra) are used as filler for traditional pillows in India.

 Pillows consist of a filler material enclosed in a fabric cover or shell.
 Covers are made of cloth, such as silk, known as the pillow case or pillow slip.
 Some pillows have a fancier cover called a sham which is closed on all sides and usually has a slit in the back through which the pillow is placed.
 Rectangular standard bed pillow cases usually do not have zippers, but instead, have one side open all the time.
 Often, a zippered pillow protector is placed around standard pillows with the case in turn covering the protector.

 Fillers are chosen on the basis of comfort, resilience, thermal properties, cost and also for medical and ethical reasons.
 The most common synthetic fillers are materials derived from polymer fibers, such as polyester and memory foam.
 Synthetic fillers in general are inexpensive and in the case of memory foam can retain their form longer.
 Natural fillers have been used since antiquity.
 The most common are feathers, down, wool, latex, cotton (particularly in India), and buckwheat.
 More exotic materials have also been used including straw, wood, or stone.
-Down is usually the softer filler and offer good insulation, but is more expensive due to its relative scarcity.
+Down is usually the softer filler and offers good insulation, but is more expensive due to its relative scarcity.
 Down has been known to be plucked from live geese, but there are already cruelty-free certifications for down products.
 In India, traditional pillows are made with kapok, the fluffy, glossy fruit-fibres of the trees Ceiba pentandra and Bombax ceiba.